 An entrance arch and a sturdy staircase, both made of stone...
 This was the Tristain Academy of magic, Louise had explained.
 All the Academy students lived in dormitories on the school grounds.

 Academy of Magic?
 Wonderful!
 Dormitories?
 He was going to kill X if he ever got out of this hibernation.
 He started as he recalled, that X was already dead.
 Even his cyber form would probably be fading now.
+What little of his good spirits faded almost immediately.

 "I can't believe it." she replied